vimona3ds/diverge-3/docs/features/visual_system.md

 - Type checking helps reveal inconsistencies between node definitions and technique implementations
 - Properties like 'required' that don't exist in IInputPort interface can cause linter errors
 - FeedbackLoop needs special handling to track input connection state and reset when reconnected
+- When testing technique nodes, be careful with circular dependencies (especially when importing the node and the technique in tests)
+- Using `(technique as any).getOutputTexture()` is a workaround - the BaseTechnique class should ideally have this method explicitly defined
+- Test failures can happen on type checking for instances when using mocked objects - inspect the actual values to create appropriate assertions
+- When working with mocks, sometimes it's better to check individual properties rather than use toHaveBeenCalledWith for the entire object

 ## Next Steps:
-1. Create the remaining visual node definition:
+1. ✅ Create all visual node definitions (Completed)
-   - FractalNoiseNode for procedural noise generation
-2. Register all visual nodes with the NodeRegistry
+2. ✅ Register all visual nodes with the NodeRegistry (Completed)
 3. Integrate with the node system for visual composition
 4. Test all nodes in the actual node editor
 5. Document the node parameters and usage
 6. Optimize WebGL resource usage and rendering performance
+7. Add better error handling and edge case tests

 ## Development Insights:
 - Using type assertion with `(this as any)` is an effective way to test private properties